 Treatments may include:

-Chemotherapy is put into the liver and the blood supply to the tumour is cut off.
+In chemoembolisation, a chemotherapy drug is put into the liver and the blood supply to the tumour is cut off.
 Doctors may recommend this treatment when the cancer is advanced in the liver but has not spread outside it.
-It may help to control the cancer and prolong your life.
+It may help to control the cancer.

 If you decide not to have treatment, there is a still a lot that can be done to control symptoms and support you.
 Your doctor can refer you to a team of doctors and nurses who specialise in controlling symptoms.
 This is called a palliative care team.